MLHale/CYBR8950/README.md

 ## Online Discussion Area (Slack)
 I have setup an online discussion board on slack.com for usage in this class.
 I can create some private channels for you to work in with your project teams (once created), but I want to be able to participate in your conversations - so please use the space on slack.

 Go to [https://cybr-4580-8950.slack.com](https://cybr-4580-8950.slack.com) and use your unomaha email address to register an account.
 This will give you access to the course discussion and project collaboration spaces.
 Use the the general channel, your project channel, or private messages.
 I expect all project-related communication to live in your slack channel.
-If you need my attention please use the `@mlhale` syntax to get my attention (or `@Bill Mahoney ` to get Bill's).
+If you need my attention please use the `@mlhale` syntax to get my attention.

 ## Tentative Class Schedule
 | Dates | Week | Activity|